knowsys/nemo-doc/src/content/docs/reference/exports.md

 @export result :- csv{resource="out.csv.gz", format=(string,int,skip)} .
 ```

 The output will be gzipped (guessed from file name).
-Tuples that contain anything other than a string in the first component and an integer in the second will not be exported and ignored silently.
+Data tuples that contain anything other than a string in the first component and an integer in the second will not be exported and ignored silently.

 ## Formats